mwiget/snabb/README.md

 ## WARNING:

-> Vita is currently early alpha quality software, and has never been audited.
+> Vita is currently early-alpha-quality software, and has never been audited.

 ## Features